cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 ``is_outlier``
 -------
 Contains a boolean value, with ``True`` indicating that the sample is likely to be an outlier.

-Note: for tabular-mode multi-label projects, is_outlier will always be False.
+Note: for projects on multi-label tabular datasets, outliers are currently not computed, and ``is_outlier`` will always be False.
 =======

 .. _outlier_score: